silviamaggi/smd-com/_posts/2023-09-11-books-im-reading.md

 - _Women & Power_ by Mary Beard
 - _The Essex Serpent_ by Sarah Perry
 - _Pigeon English_ by Stephen Kelman

+## Notes

+[^AfterYang]: Contains the short story _Saying Goodbye to Yang_, the only one I read so far, on which the beautiful film _After Yang_ is based on.